 Winter 2017 -2018

 We’ll be processing finds throughout the winter.
 We are currently washing, sorting and marking material from Harpswell and also pottery and tile from previous excavations at Sudbrooke Roman villa, Lincolnshire.
-Regular fortnightly sessions take place on a Wednesday afternoon in The Archaeology Lab, Bishop Grosseteste University, Lincoln.
-We’re breaking for Christmas and will begin again on January 10th, 2018.
+Regular fortnightly sessions take place on a Wednesday afternoon in The Archaeology Lab, Bishop Grosseteste University, Lincoln, 2-4.30pm. – 21st February, 7th & 21st March, 11th & 25th April, 2018

-We are currently working with The Portable Antiquities Scheme, identifying artifacts brought in by the public.
+We are currently working with The Portable Antiquities Scheme(PAS), identifying Artifacts brought in by the public.
 Training is available and regular sessions are on a Friday afternoon.
 Opportunities are also available with our Church Graffiti Recording Project, again training is given.
 Perhaps there’s a church near you that you’d like to explore in this unique and rewarding way.

 Summer Field School, 2017